DanArmstrong124/themonkees/README.md

 In this project I will be designing a user friendly website that allows for anyone to access music, events and some information on the monkees.
 It will be using Javascript, Html, CSS and Jquery.

+TheMonkees were a 1960's hit band formed of 4 members, fans would use a website like this to find music of theirs, watch footage, and dive into the information and history of what the monkees did and what they became.

 For reference to original designs, check out the [WireFrames](https://github.com/DanArmstrong124/themonkees/tree/master/assets/wireframe).

 ## UX